iamyounix/myzshconf/README.md

 ### Mac

-`Z Shell` became the default in macOS Catalina.
-Zsh is only the default shell on newly created user accounts, so any existing accounts you have on an upgraded Mac will still use `bash` by default unless you change it.
+ - Most mac already have this feature, zsh will be default after [Oh My Zsh](https://ohmyz.sh/) installation.

 ### Linux

-1. Install required file.
-To check, use this command `echo $0`.
+ - To check, use this command `echo $0`.
 If the output is `bash`, proceed installation with command below:

    **Ubuntu**